sblab-bioinformatics/5fC-nucleosome/Polymerase_stop_assays/polymerase_stop_nucleosome_position_5fC.md

 | 242 (95) | 1153 (0.08) | 0.69 | H2b_2 | Yes |
 | 253 (106) | 1166 (0.04) | 0.39 | H2b_2 | Yes |

-Using only polymerase stop data,

-With only polstop (all of them, not only the most significant in terms of logFC(5fC/control).
+Using only polymerase stop data (all of them, not only the most significant in terms of logFC(5fC/control).

 | DNA res. | Near K res. |  Phase [-1,1] | Histone | Hist. tail? |